WHAT CAUSES DENTAL IMPLANTS TO GET UNSCREWED? | Houston, TX Dental Implants

 What Are the Main Causes Of a Loose Dental Implant

-Loose dental implants may be caused by various reasons.
-If you experience one, the first thing you should do is to contact your implant dentist immediately to schedule an appointment with you.
-Here are some of the main causes of loose dental implant:
+Loose dental implant or loose implant screw may be caused by various reasons.
+If you notice this problem, contact your implant dentist immediately to prevent complications.
+Here are some of the main causes of loose dental implant, including failed osseointegration, peri-implantitis, and bone loss around implant:

 Call to schedule an appointment at 832-430-1406